Dgdrgn/essay-generator/README.md

 * All essays generated
 * Number of essays generated

-**NOTE: Output is shown through console and a new file titled "output.txt".**
+**NOTE: Output is through the console.
+If you would like to output through a file, uncomment and comment out the appropriate lines.
+The file is by default titled "output.txt", but can obviously be changed.**

 ## Function: essayCreation
 Loops through the alphabet and changes the value of the count element